YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFREEZEON
 ------------------

-DBFREEZEON, Region rrrr is FROZEN ([NO]OVERRIDE [NO]ONLINE [NO]AUTOREL)
+DBFREEZEON, Database file ffff is FROZEN ([NO]OVERRIDE [NO]ONLINE [NO]AUTOREL)

-Operator log/MUPIP Information: The database region rrrr is frozen, most likely due to a MUPIP FREEZE -ON, with the reported options.
+Operator log/MUPIP Information: The database file ffff is frozen, most likely due to a MUPIP FREEZE -ON, with the reported options.

 Action: Confirm that this was the desired action.